awell-health/awell-extensions/extensions/awell/README.md

 ### Search patients by patient code

-Search whether the current patient already exists.
-Search happens based on the `patient_code` field which is taken from the patient's profile.
+Search whether, apart from the patient currently enrolled in the care flow, another patient with the same `patient_code` already exists.

 **Returns the below data points:**

 1. patientAlreadyExists: a boolean which will be true if minimum one patient with the patient code already exists.
 2. numberOfPatientsFound: the number of patients found with the same patient code.
-3. awellPatientIds: a comma-separated string of all Awell patient ids that have the same patient code as the patient currently enrolled in the care flow.
-Will return an empty string when there are no patients with the same patient code.
+3. awellPatientIds: a comma-separated string of all Awell patient ids (except the current patient) that have the same patient code as the patient currently enrolled in the care flow.
+Will return an empty string when there are no other patients with the same patient code.